 - Logical-Mathematical: When I started on my homesteading journey I was surprised at how much of it involved math skills—math skills I was pretty unsure I possessed.
 With time, I learned much of what I needed to know.
 Rest assured, if your child is participating on your homestead, they are learning math and logistical skills.
 Other fun math activities include woodworking (such as building a birdhouse or bat house), baking, and sewing.
 Expand their mathematical skills even further by allowing them to become a small-business entrepreneur and sell their wares.

 - Bodily-Kinesthetic: City parks often have sign-ups for team sports and they are usually fairly inexpensive.
 Dance lessons or gymnastics are great kinesthetic activities.
 Of course, the regular kid-friendly solo sports like running, bicycling, and swimming are free, fun, and effective.

 - Interpersonal: Interpersonal skills are important, and they are often cited as the first objection to homeschooling.
 It is simple to get enough socialization in by joining Girl/Boy Scouts, participating in the youth programs at your house of worship, setting your child up in an apprenticeship, joining a homeschool group, or participating in 4-H.

 - Intrapersonal: Children, just like adults, benefit from some time alone.
 Allow your child to participate in self-directed activities and make sure they are allotted some time each day to spend by themselves.
 Journaling is a beneficial activity for strengthening intrapersonal skills, and it also helps with language skills.

-Regardless of how you choose to formally educate your child, any of these activities can enrich their educational experience.
+Regardless of how you choose to formally educate your child—homeschool or public— any of these activities can enrich their educational experience.
 Follow your child’s interests and the learning will come easy!